 I moved to the leg space beneath my desk.
 The holster of my gun snagged on my bun, pulling it more askew than the mayhem had already, as evidenced by the wispy, coppery brown strands tickling my nose.
 I went to yank my head to free my hair, when the office door creaked open, just a touch.
 Then, something hit the floor close to the window, and everything turned bright white, and a concussive force like a punch in the chest sent me back down to the floor.
 I curled in on myself, face on the ground, eyes clamped shut, and with the holster dragging on my bun after ripping free from the desk.

 I don’t know how long it was before I reached up toward the gun.
 When I cracked open my eyes and saw what was going on in the inch or two of space between my desk and the floor, I froze in mid-movement.
-I couldn’t hear what was going on, as the voices were still muffled, but Mr. Hoffman and Jeffrey had their backs to my desks, and their hands were tied behind them.
+I couldn’t hear what was going on, as the voices were still muffled.
+However, Mr. Hoffman and Jeffrey had their backs to my desks, sitting in the debris that was once my office, and their hands were tied behind them.

 Getting a decent shot wasn’t going to be simple.
 I was average on a good day, without adrenaline and fear pumping through me like racing fuel through a Formula One car.
 As it was, I had an inch or so of clearance, laying on my side, muscles starting to cramp, and unable to make any quick movements without getting me, or all of us, killed.
 No pressure.